IRMVLab/NccFlow/README.md

-**NccFlow: Unsupervised Learning of Optical Flow With Non-occlusion from Geometry**
+**NccFlow: Unsupervised Learning of Optical Flow With Non-occlusion from Geometry** (IEEE Transactions on Intelligent Transportation Systems 2022)
 ==============================================================================================================================

-This is the official implementation of NccFlow, an unsupervised learning of optical flow  created by Guangming Wang, Shuaiqi Ren and Hesheng Wang.
+This is the official implementation of T-ITS 2022 papaer, "NccFlow: Unsupervised Learning of Optical Flow With Non-occlusion from Geometry" created by Guangming Wang, Shuaiqi Ren and Hesheng Wang.
 ![](doc/network.png)

 ## Citation